 Dieting is a temporary fix.
 Period.
 Often, fad diets that are marketed in droves often slow down the very thing we are trying to speed up – metabolism.
 Don’t get me wrong, eating healthy is not only the key to optimal weight, but also a large part of preventing and treating the chronic disease epidemic facing our society today.
 If you want to burn the pounds, make sure you keep your engine fired up with small, healthy meals throughout the day.
-If we deprive our body of food, the brain goes into ‘storage mode’ as if you’re on a deserted island with no food for months.
+If we deprive our Healthy Body of food, the brain goes into ‘storage mode’ as if you’re on a deserted island with no food for months.
 The next meal is stored as fat!
 5-6 small meals are a good start.

 It turns out that capsaicin, the compound that gives chilli peppers their fiery taste, can also fire up your metabolism.
-According to a study published in the Journal of Nutritional Science and Vitaminology, eating about 1 tablespoon of chopped red or green chillies boosts your body’s production of heat and the activity of your sympathetic nervous system (responsible for our fight-or-flight response).
+According to a study published in the Journal of Nutritional Science and Vitaminology, eating about 1 tablespoon of chopped red or green chillies boosts your Healthy Body’s production of heat and the activity of your sympathetic nervous system (responsible for our fight-or-flight response).
 The result: a temporary metabolism spike of about 23%.
 Stock up on chillies to add to your meals – but keep a glass of water handy…

 Canadian researchers reported that dieters with the most organochlorines (pollutants from pesticides, which are stored in fat cells) experienced a larger reduction in metabolic rate.
 In other words, pesticides make it harder to lose pounds.
 Other research hints that pesticides can trigger weight gain not only by slowing down the fat burning process, but hanging on to excess water as well.
 Of course, it’s not always easy to find–or to afford–a whole bunch of organic produce.
 So you need to know when organic counts, and when it’s not that important.
 Organic onions, avocados, grapefruit?
 Not necessary.
 But choose organic when buying celery, peaches, strawberries, apples, blueberries, nectarines, bell peppers, spinach, kale or collard greens, cherries, potatoes, and imported grapes; they tend to have the highest levels of pesticides.